geikerman-chata/scrapy_sandbox/README.md

 -s [0 - 49999] Which index in the xml file do you want to spider to start on.

-WARNING:
- If -b is left out as a parameter, the output is saved locally in "cwd"/output.
-Hope you have plenty of hard-drive space in your local repo.

 To run multiple spiders in parallel:
 ```bash
 $ python3 spider_control.py -s 0 -f 8 -i 1000